 This study however, does not include patients who wish to retain fertility for obvious reasons of uncertain safety in that particular group, and only the premenopausal women who had completed their family with no plans for future pregnancy were included.
 Nevertheless, HIFU could be a very attractive option for younger women with fibroids and plans for future pregnancy, since the available treatment options for this patient group are particularly limited.
 Keltz et al reported outcomes of 102 pregnancies following HIFU, demonstrating that HIFU is potentially a minimally invasive alternative treatment for fibroids.
 Further confirmation of the reproductive outcomes following the fertility sparing-fibroid therapies are crucial to determine whether they are appropriate for women with symptomatic fibroids who desire future fertility (Keltz et al. J Minim Invasive Gynecol 2017; S1553-4650).
 In another smaller study (n=12) no significant differences were observed in pre and post HIFU AMH levels with no evidence of procedure-associated menopause, concluding that ultrasound-guided HIFU in the treatment of uterine fibroids does not adversely affect ovarian reserve (Cheung et al. J Obstet Gynaecol Can 2016; 38:357-61).
 Certainly the above data is encouraging to consider using this method for patients wanting the symptoms associated with fibroids to be treated without losing their fertility.

-Therefore, we applaud this novel approach for the treatment of fibroids and fully support the proposed RCT, an excellent practical outcome for this IDEAL study in assisting in the development of definite RCTs for complex interventions.
+Therefore, we support this novel approach for the treatment of fibroids and the proposed RCT, an excellent practical outcome for this IDEAL study in assisting in the development of definite RCTs for complex interventions.
 HIFU will potentially bring in a novel dimension to the limited treatment options that are currently available for many women with symptomatic fibroids worldwide.

 No disclosure of interests.